pubware/pubware/README.md

 ## Configuration

 Configuration files are supported either with a `packpub.json` file or within `package.json`.
-Optionally pass values to plugins based on plugin-specific parameters.
+Pass values to plugins based on plugin-specific parameters.

 ```json
 {